yehorbolt/Big-Data-on-R/README.md

 ### Practice Assignment 01: Predicting NYC Taxi Fare Amount

 * **Description**: This assignment involves analyzing a dataset of NYC Yellow Taxi trips from January 2025.
 The primary objective is to build a linear regression model to predict the total fare (`total_amount`) of a trip.
 * **Key Findings**: The analysis confirmed that **trip distance** is the most crucial predictor of the fare.
 The final model, which also accounts for factors like passenger count, payment method, and time of day, successfully explains approximately **90.7%** of the variance in the total trip cost.

+### Practice Assignment 02: Model Diagnostics and Improvement

+* **Description**: This assignment builds directly on the first.
+It focuses on the critical process of model validation.
+The baseline model from Practice 01 is subjected to a rigorous diagnostic analysis, which reveals violations of key linear regression assumptions (e.g., non-linearity and heteroscedasticity).
+The model is then improved by applying a log-log transformation to the skewed variables.
+* **Key Findings**: The analysis demonstrated that a high R-squared is not enough to guarantee a good model.
+By applying a **log-log transformation**, a new model was created that better satisfies the assumptions of linear regression, making it more statistically robust and reliable.
+This improved model explains **85.7%** of the variance in the log-transformed total fare and provides a more accurate understanding of the relationships between the predictors and the taxi fare.